IntelliTect/Coalesce/docs/stacks/vue/getting-started.md

 ## Project Structure

 ::: tip Important
-The Vue template is based on [Vue CLI](https://cli.vuejs.org/).
-You are strongly encouraged to read through at least the first few pages of the [Vue CLI Documentation](https://cli.vuejs.org/guide/) before getting started on any development.
+The Vue template is based on [Vite](https://vitejs.dev/).
+You are strongly encouraged to read through at least the first few pages of the [Vite Documentation](https://vitejs.dev/guide/) before getting started on any development.
 :::

-The structure of the Web project follows the conventions of both ASP.NET Core and Vue CLI.
+The structure of the Web project follows the conventions of both ASP.NET Core and Vite.
 The Vue-specific folders are as follows:

 - ``/src`` - Files that should be compiled into your application.
 CSS/SCSS, TypeScript, Vue SFCs, and so on.
 - ``/public`` - Static assets that should be served as files.
 Includes index.html, the root document of the application.
 - ``/tests`` - Jest unit tests.
 - ``/wwwroot`` - Target for compiled output.

-During development, no special tooling is required to build your frontend code. ``WebpackDevMiddleware`` in ASP.NET Core will take care of that automatically when the application starts.
+During development, no special tooling is required to build your frontend code.
+Coalesce's ``UseViteDevelopmentServer`` in ASP.NET Core will take care of that automatically when the application starts.
+Just make sure NPM packages have been installed (`npm ci`).

 ::: tip
 If developing with Visual Studio, you are strongly encouraged to disable Visual Studio's built-in automatic NPM package restore functionality (``Options > Projects and Solutions > Web Package Management > Package Restore``).